 - reviewing the learning and skills system for 15 to 24 year olds to ensure it is as effective as possible

-We will also produce a rural skills action plan in 2018 to enhance employment opportunities for young people in rural communities.
+- producing the rural skills action plan to enhance employment opportunities for young people in rural communities

 In 2012 we set out our commitment: Opportunities for All - supporting all young people to participate in post-16 learning, training or work.